 In shared patient analysis, identify weak connections and realign accordingly.
 Researching shared patients allows an organization to get targeted and define physician loyalty.

-A loyal physician should be referring over 80% of patients to your organization or providers within your organization.
-Determining physicians that refer less than expected, causes you to define how missed connections are happening and alter for a better future outcome.
+A loyal physician should be referring over 80% of their patients to your organization or providers within your organization.
+When you determine physicians that refer less than expected, you can define how missed connections are happening and alter for a better future outcome.

-Impact reports aren’t a source of data necessarily but just as important as developing a growth strategy, is the ability to track and communicate the impact of specific efforts.
+Impact reports aren’t a source of data necessarily but are just as important as developing a growth strategy, is the ability to track and communicate the impact of specific efforts.
 It’s important to find ways to use data to tell your story.
-A great example of how an impact report can be used leveraging Ascend, was by a client whose team made a concerted effort to reach out to surgeons about changes in the OR.
+A great example of how an impact report can be used leveraging Marketware’s PRM, was by a client whose team made a concerted effort to reach out to surgeons about changes in the OR.
 They also implemented an advisory group to help close reoccurring issues and equipment needs.
-By tracking their visits and issues within Ascend and tying those against surgeries, they were able to demonstrate the impact their efforts had on volumes.
+By tracking their visits and issues within our PRM and tying those against surgeries, they were able to demonstrate the impact their efforts had on volumes.

-Even though heart program start ups or expansions have been largely flat or declining across the US, cardiac services, regardless of the various reimbursement models that have been introduced, still represent the opportunity for hospitals and systems to generate significant contribution margins.
-To build a strong service line, focus on utilizing data as described and have processes in place to target, track and trend your results.
+Heart program start ups or expansions have been largely flat or declining across the US.
+However, cardiac services, regardless of the various reimbursement models that have been introduced, still represent opportunity.
+Including the opportunity for hospitals and systems to generate significant contribution margins.
+To create strong cardiovascular service line growth, focus on utilizing data as described.
+Have processes in place to target, track and measure your results.